-The library building will open on Monday, July 20, operating under a new service model that promotes social distancing and limits capacity to 25 patrons at one time.
+The library building is open, operating under a new service model that promotes social distancing and limits capacity to 25 patrons at one time.
 We are excited to start this next phase of service, providing access to the collections and computer use.
 Curbside pickup appointments are still available during our new open hours, and our parking lot book drop is always open for returns.

 In-library visiting details: